KofiAnnan97/quick_scripts/Recreation/steam_sales_scrapper/README.md

     ```bash
     steam_sales_scrapper --update-cache
     ```
-- `EMAIL` := produce a string containing the games that have reached the desired threshold
+- `EMAIL` := sends an email (using SMTP) containing a list of games that are below user defined price threshold for each game.
+No email is sent if no game has reached their price threshold.
     ```bash
     steam_sales_scrapper --send-email
     ```

-## TODO
-- automate script execution